unrealcv/unrealcv/docs/reference/cine_camera.rst

 Focal-length terminology
 ------------------------

-``vset /camera/[camera_id]/focal [distance] [region]`` is the legacy depth-of-field command.
-Its arguments control focal distance and focal region;
+``vset /camera/[id]/focal [distance] [region]`` is the legacy depth-of-field command.
+Its arguments control focal distance and focal region; they do not set physical lens focal length in millimeters.
+Use
-they do not set physical lens focal length in millimeters.
-Use ``vset /camera/[camera_id]/cine/lens`` for the physical lens model.
+``vset /camera/[id]/cine/lens`` for the physical lens model.

 See also
 --------

-- :doc:`commands` - Complete UnrealCV Dev For UnrealZoo command inventory
+- :doc:`commands` - Complete UnrealCV command reference
-- :doc:`../../reference/commands` - Open-source UnrealCV command contract
+- :doc:`architecture` - UnrealCV plugin architecture